Published On: Aug 8, 2019 • Last Updated: Aug 1, 2022 • 4.6 min read •

 Logo or symbols

-If you have a specific logo for your brand or product or service, then such logo can be trademarked under the Trademark Act.
-It is also known as “Device”.
+If you have a specific logo for your brand or product or service, then such logo can be trademarked under the Indian Trade Marks Act.
+It is also known as a “Device”.
 It must be unique.
-Such symbols create its own identity and there is no need to describe it with its brand name.
+Such symbols create its own identity and there is no need to describe them with their brand name.

 Unconventional marks as a Trademark

-There are some unconventional marks such as sound mark, scent mark, motion mark which can be trademarked.
+There are some unconventional trademarks such as sound mark, scent mark, motion mark which can be trademarked.

 A trademark can be taken which is capable of graphical representation which includes shapes.
 The shape of goods to be trademarked must not be the natural shape of such goods.
 Further, the 3-dimensional shapes of products can also be trademarked.
 Following are the products for which trademark has been taken for its shape.

 The label or packaging of a product can also be trademarked under the Trademark Act.
-If the packaging is used to identify the product in day to day life then one will not be able to get a trademark on such packaging.
-It must contain a unique design,
+If the packaging is used to identify the product in day-to-day life then one will not be able to get a trademark on such packaging.
+It must contain a unique design and colour which gives a new identity to the product.
+The label or packaging of Dairy Milk is a registered trademark.
+You can read more about unconventional trademarks that can be registered in India.

-Anything which can be presented graphically that can apply for the trademark.
+Anything which can be presented graphically can be applied as a trademark.
 It must have a unique identity which differentiates the product or service from others.
+Before proceeding ahead in the process of trademark registration it will be wise to understand the different types of trademarks that can be registered in India.